 Decoders

-There are certain cases where the log messages being parsed contains encoded data, a typical use case can be found in containerized environments with Docker: application logs it data in JSON format but becomes an escaped string, Consider the following example
+There are cases where the log messages you want to parse contain encoded data.
+A typical use case can be found in containerized environments with Docker.
+Docker logs its data in JSON format, which uses escaped strings.

 {"status": "up and running"}